 Accordingly, a number of personalities strongly involved in the development and distribution of psychoactive substances (for instance, LSD and peyote) receive several pages of documentation in the book, like Albert Hofman, Dr. Timothy Leary and others.

-San Francisco was the one hot spot for alternative/counter culture, the city naturally hosted rock concerts, readings, alternate housing models, and furthermore, attracted thousands of newcomers who made the city their home, it was rather inevitable that right there the new poster design would evolve.
+In the sixties, San Francisco was the one hot spot for alternative/counterculture, the city hosted rock concerts, readings, alternative housing models, and furthermore, attracted thousands of newcomers who made the city their home.
+It was rather inevitable that right there the new poster design would evolve.

-So this easily explains the various posters announcing concerts of local bands such as the Quicksilver Messenger, The Grateful Dead or Jefferson Airplane and consequently, the top locations advertised were the Fillmore Auditorium and the Avalon.
+This easily explains the various posters announcing concerts of local bands such as the Quicksilver Messenger Service, The Grateful Dead or Jefferson Airplane, and consequently, the top locations advertised were the Fillmore Auditorium and the Avalon.

-Cooperation between the poster creators and contemporary bands did not stop there, as many rock record covers were also designed by the same artists and graphic designers strongly influenced by them.
+Cooperation between the poster creators and contemporary bands did not stop there, as many rock record covers were also designed by the same artists and graphic designers.

 The designers and their links to the hippie scene and creative centers of the area receive a lot of text.
 And of course, Ken Kesey’s bus with all of its famous passengers has a separate chapter.